marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

       - R3, R4

-The following custom security pattern is additionally applicable:
+In addition, this specification defines and applies a custom security pattern:

 .. list-table::
     :widths: 80 20